larson-group/clubb_release/dash_app/DEVELOPMENT.md

 models, typed overrides, checked-in stats choices, explicit physical time windows, and request-id idempotency.
-A typed MCP SCM batch writes scientific output by default to `output/mcp_runs/<batch-id>/<case>_stats.nc`; the broker owns that batch directory and parent `batch_manifest.json`.
+A typed MCP SCM batch writes scientific output by default to `output/mcp_runs/<batch-id>/<case>_stats.nc`; the broker owns that batch directory, while the JobStore is the canonical batch/child record.
 MCP `out_dir` may select another path, but it must resolve below the repository `output/` directory.
 Native Run multi-select uses the same service but honors the Run-tab's repository-resolved output directory.
+Admission is atomic and scoped by canonical `(case, output directory)`, so one case may run in different directories concurrently but may not overlap in the same one.
 `output/agent_artifacts/` holds private manifests and temporary evidence only: protect a live bundle from cleanup, but do not use it as a durable result, report asset, or raw-experiment archive.